-ActiveCampaign’s email marketing service requires that your contacts be opted-in to receiving marketing emails from you.
+ActiveCampaign’s email marketing service requires that your contacts be opted-in to receive marketing emails from you.

 If you have a list of contacts who you have not emailed in over a year, you will need to send them opt-in confirmation emails before adding them to your ActiveCampaign account.
 The steps to do so are in the "Opt-in Process" section of this help article.